Visit the institution website for COVID‑19 updates

-The Masters in Bioscience Enterprise (MBE) programme is an intensive, taught science and business course intended for those who have an interest in enterprise and the ambition to found technology companies or take up leadership, executive or consultancy roles in the life sciences sector.
-Practical experience is gained through individual and group professional practice assignments, a consulting project and an internship placement, both of which are conducted with host companies.
+The MPhil in Bioscience Enterprise (MBE) programme is an intensive taught science and business course intended for those who have an interest in enterprise and the ambition to found technology companies or take up leadership, executive or consultancy roles in the life sciences sector.

-The educational aims of the M.Phil. programme in Bioscience Enterprise are to:
+The educational aims of the MBE are to:

-- Provide knowledge of the ethical, legal and regulatory issues associated with bringing scientific advances to market;
+- provide knowledge of the ethical, legal and regulatory issues associated with bringing scientific advances to market; and

 - identify potential business opportunities arising from research in life sciences and related areas;